-The subject parcel is zoned AL-20 (Limited Agricultural, 20-acre minimum parcel size).
-Per the Fresno County Zoning Ordinance, the proposed microwave tower is allowed in the AL-20 Zone District subject to approval of a Director Review and Approval Application.
+The subject parcel is zoned AE-20 (Exclusive Agricultural, 20-acre minimum parcel size).
 The subject parcel is not subject to a Williamson Act Contract.
-The project will not be in conflict with the existing zoning for agricultural use and would not be in conflict with the Williamson Act Contract.
+The project will not conflict with the existing zoning for agricultural use and would not conflict with the Williamson Act Contract.

-- C. Conflict with existing zoning for forest land, timberland or timberland zoned Timberland Production; or - D. Result in the loss of forest land or conversion of forest land to non-forest use?
+- C. Conflict with existing zoning for forest land, timberland, or timberland zoned Timberland Production; or - D. Result in the loss of forest land or conversion of forest land to non-forest use?